Gene Hackman: 1956–1969: Career beginnings

-Hackman returned to Broadway in Poor Richard (1964–65) by Jean Kerr, which ran for over a hundred performances.
+Hackman returned to Broadway in Poor Richard (1964–65) by Jean Kerr, which ran over a hundred performances.
 He continued to do television – The Trials of O'Brien, Hawk, and The F.B.I. – and had a small part as Dr. John Whipple in the epic film Hawaii.
 He had small roles in features like First to Fight (1967), A Covenant with Death (1967), and Banning (1967).
-Hackman was originally cast as Mr. Robinson in the 1967 Mike Nichols independent romantic comedy film The Graduate, but Nichols fired him three weeks into rehearsal for being "too young" for the role; he was replaced by Murray Hamilton.
-Also in 1967, he appeared in an episode of the television series The Invaders entitled "The Spores" and as Buck Barrow in 1967's biographical crime drama Bonnie and Clyde, which earned him an Academy Award nomination for Best Supporting Actor.
+Hackman was originally cast as Mr. Robinson in the 1967 Mike Nichols independent romantic comedy film The Graduate, but Nichols fired him three weeks into rehearsal for being "too young" for the role.
+He was replaced by Murray Hamilton.
+Also in 1967, he appeared in an episode of the television series The Invaders, titled "The Spores", and as Buck Barrow in 1967's biographical crime drama Bonnie and Clyde, which earned him an Academy Award nomination for Best Supporting Actor.

-A return to Broadway that same year, The Natural Look, ran for just one performance.
-Additionally, he performed Off-Broadway in Fragments and The Basement.
+A return to Broadway that same year in The Natural Look, ran for just one performance.
+Additionally, he performed off-Broadway in Fragments and the Basement.
 Hackman was in episodes of Iron Horse ("Leopards Try, But Leopards Can't") and Insight ("Confrontation").
-In 1968, he appeared in an episode of I Spy, in the role of "Hunter", in the episode "Happy Birthday...
+In 1968, he appeared in an episode of I Spy, in the role of Hunter, in the episode "Happy Birthday...
 Everybody".
 That same year, he starred in the CBS Playhouse episode "My Father and My Mother" and the dystopian television film Shadow on the Land.
 In 1969, he played a ski coach in Downhill Racer and an astronaut in Marooned.
 Also that year, he played a member of a barnstorming skydiving team that entertained mostly at county fairs, a film which also inspired many to pursue skydiving and has a cult-like status amongst skydivers as a result: The Gypsy Moths.
 Hackman supported Jim Brown in two films, The Split (1968) and Riot (1969).
 Hackman nearly accepted the role of Mike Brady for the TV series The Brady Bunch, but his agent advised that he decline it in exchange for a more promising role, which he did, but this story is said to have been exaggerated.